hh001207/2800-202310-BBY30/README.md

 ### Project Description
 VanWatch is a mobile app aimed at helping travelers, business people, and residents in dangerous areas stay safe by providing real-time crime notifications, identifying high-potential crime occurrence regions, and offering personal safety tools.
 The app utilizes a comprehensive database of crime data combined with AI-powered algorithms to deliver accurate and timely information.

+### Core Features
+- Real-time Crime Notifications: Get instant alerts on criminal activities in your vicinity.
+- Crime Heat Maps: Understand the safety profile of your surroundings with high-potential crime occurrence regions highlighted.
+- Personal Safety Tools: Access a range of safety tools including safety tips, emergency contact numbers, and an emergency panic button.
+- Community Reporting: Contribute to a collective safety network by reporting crimes you've witnessed or been a victim of.

 ### Technologies Used
 - Frontend: EJS
 - Backend: Node.js